OWASP/www-project-secure-coding-practices-quick-reference-guide/README.md

 and pull request [number #77](https://github.com/OWASP/www-project-developer-guide/pull/77);
 this provides a wider audience for the original checklist.

-The OWASP Secure Coding Practices Quick-reference Guide project has now been archived.
+The OWASP Secure Coding Practices Quick-reference Guide [project][www-project] has now been archived.

 Contact [Jon Gadsden][jon] for any questions about this move.